 The Contribution Stabilization Program (CSP) is an optional program that allows you to pay a portion of your annual pension contributions to the Fund when due and pay the remainder over time with interest.
-The CSP establishes a graded contribution rate system that, if you elect to participate, enables you to amortize a portion of your annual contribution over a ten-year period, leading to smoother, more predictable pension costs.
+The CSP establishes a graded contribution rate system that, if you elect to participate, enables you to amortize a portion of your annual contribution over a ten-year period.
+Once an employer elects to participate in the CSP, their contributions are based on the graded rate system regardless of whether they choose to amortize in any year.

 Participating in the Program